Pruning vineyards: updating barcodes and representative cycles by removing simplices: Introduction

-We provide an algorithm that takes as input a reduced matrix $R=DV$ and a simplex $\sigma$, for $D$ the unreduced boundary matrix, and returns $R'=D'V'$, where $D'$ is the matrix of the input filtration $D$ with $\sigma$ and its cofaces removed.
-Moreover, we show that our method has in general the same but often better theoretical complexity than reducing $D'$ from scratch, and we perform some experiments showing that also in practice we can expect our method to be faster.
-To the best of our knowledge, this is the first work on updating a barcode (and its reduced boundary matrix) following the removal of simplices (cf. \cref{subs_relatedwork}).
+We provide an algorithm that takes as input the boundary matrix $D$ factored as $D=RV$, where $V$ is the \define{operations matrix}, and a list $L$ of simplices to be removed.
+This factorization is the usual output of barcode algorithms, as the barcode and almost all the representative cycles\footnote{i.e., the ones corresponding to finite bars in the barcode} can be read directly from $R$.
+Our algorithm returns $R'$ and $V'$, where $D'=R'V'$ is the matrix of the original filtration without the simplices in $L$.
+We show that our method of computing $R'$ and $V'$ from $R$ and $V$ has better theoretical complexity than factoring $D'$ into its two factors.
+Moreover, we provide an implementation and experiments showing that also in practice we can expect our method to be faster.